 “Chefs will take a creative approach toward minimizing waste and creating flavors from the ingredients themselves.
 Streamlining the menu to focus on delicious food without too many choices will help businesses effectively manage their costs,” Vinson Petrillo, executive chef of Zero Restaurant + Bar told the outlet from Charleston, South Carolina.

-It would seem strange to see this collision of food trends happening even as people stay home, were it not for the necessity involved.
-When you can’t get enough Lebanese ingredients, you decide to combine a few Japanese vegetables from the Asian Market.
+It would seem strange to see this collision of food trends happening even as people continue to stay home, were it not for the necessity involved.
+When you can’t get enough Lebanese ingredients, you decide to combine a few Japanese vegetables from the Asian market.
 Suddenly you’ve invented a new food type.
-Humans are endless experimenters with food, which means they’re often adventurous eaters as well.
+Humans are endless experimenters and artists with food, which means they’re often adventurous eaters as well.

 The nonprofit International Food Information Council’s March 2021 survey found that 23% of respondents said they had experimented with different cuisines, ingredients, or flavors since the start of the pandemic.
 That’s one in four people trying new things in the past year.
 Now that the world has discovered Korean tacos, Japanese-Argentinian ceviche, and Tijuana hot dogs, there will only be more strange and wonderful combinations on the horizon.

 - The Chartreuse shortage is real (and here to stay), but we’ve got some great substitutes

 - There’s a surprising link between politics, keto and vegan diets